globalcitizen/php-iban/README.md

  * __IANA__ refers to the capacity to convert between IBAN country codes and IANA country codes (eg. 'GB' to '.uk' and vice versa)
  * __SEPA__ refers to the ability to check whether a particular IBAN country is a member of the Single Euro Payments Area (SEPA)
  * __IIBAN__ describes support for the open [proposal](http://www.ifex-project.org/) for decentralized financial endpoint generation by private parties, such as crypto-currency exchanges, whilst maintaining compatibility with the emerging IBAN system.
 This system has been adopted by major cryptocurrency exchanges such as [Kraken](https://www.kraken.com/).
- * __Unofficial__ refers to support for countries whose IBAN formats have been [published as in informal use](http://www.nordea.com/en/our-services/cashmanagement/iban-validator-and-information/iban-countries/index.html) by major financial institutions, but are not official SWIFT-published registry entries.
+ * __UO__ refers to support for unofficial countries whose IBAN formats have been [published as in informal use](http://www.nordea.com/en/our-services/cashmanagement/iban-validator-and-information/iban-countries/index.html) by major financial institutions, but are not official SWIFT-published registry entries.
  * __MT__ refers to mistranscription support: the capacity to automatically detect what the user probably meant when they make a transcription error on IBANs, such as those manually written or printed in confusing fonts, for instance writing 'L' instead of 'I' or '1', or vice versa.
+ * __NC__ refers to national checksum support: the capacity to verify and, where appopriate, set and extract the national checksum portion of a BBAN, for countries that offered pre-IBAN national checksum algorithms.
  * __Human?__ means support for input and output for the human, space-laden or presentation variant of an IBAN, ie. `IBAN XXXX XXXX XXXX XXXX` instead of `XXXXXXXXXXXXXXXX` - a lot more reasonable.

 In short, while composer users have apparently lept on rival libraries (particularly Iban), probably due to the time it took us to integrate a composer file, those libraries are often either full-fledged web frameworks or burdensome in dependencies, less mature, fail to hat-tip to the free software foundation, do not support the procedural programming paradigm (for when AbstractProductClassMakerFactories just won't cut it), use data from dubious sources, tend to use licenses that are incompatible with certain commercial uses, and are frankly short on features.